christophhagen/StateModel/Readme.md

 ### Dynamic queries

-Filtering and sorting is often controlled by the user, which is why queries are often dynamically adjusted through user input.
+Filtering and sorting is often controlled by the user, which is why queries can be dynamically adjusted through user input.
 It's possible to update the filter and sort operations by initializing a `Query` via a `QueryDescriptor`:

 ```swift